vegaprotocol/documentation/versioned_docs/version-v0.72/concepts/assets/deposits-withdrawals.md

 ### Lifetime deposit limits
 During alpha mainnet, the ERC-20 bridge smart contract limits how much can ever be deposited from an Ethereum address.
 This is done in an abundance of caution, to assure users in the face of recent bridge hacks on other projects, that they would have only a small amount at risk at any point.

-If, however, a user wanted to bypass those limits and understood the risks to their assets, they could run `exempt_depositor()` for an asset on the [ERC-20 bridge contract](../../api/bridge/index.md), after which transactions greater than deposit limit for the asset would be allowed.
+If, however, a user wanted to bypass those limits and **understood the risks to their assets**, they could run `exempt_depositor()` for an asset on the [ERC-20 bridge contract ↗](https://etherscan.io/address/0x23872549ce10b40e31d6577e0a920088b0e0666a/advanced#writeContract), after which transactions greater than the deposit limit for the asset would be allowed.

 ### Depositing ERC-20 assets
 Deposits go through the ERC-20 bridge smart contract.
 Every type of asset supported by and voted into Vega will have a bridge, but for the time being there is only an ERC-20 bridge.